dafydd2277/dhcpd/README.md

 1. Output is logged into the `/var/log` [directory structure][ref004]
 via another named volume.
 This allows administrators to manage dhcpd logging with minimal configuration changes to their existing system.
-1. SELinux customization files are included in the [GitHub repository][ref005] to allow this container to run in an SELinux `enforcing` environment.
+1. A file called `pnp_dhcpd.cil` is included in the
+1. [GitHub repository][ref005] to allow this container to run in an SELinux `enforcing` environment.

 This container uses ISC DHCP server which is bundled with the latest Ubuntu